SoftMatterLab24/lammps/doc/src/bond_bpm_prony.rst

 where :math:`k_j` is a stiffness, :math:`\eta_j` is a viscosity, :math:`\Delta t` is the timestep, :math:`r^{t-1}` is the previous bond length, :math:`r` is the current bond length, and :math:`h_j^{t-1}` is the force contributed on the previous timestep.
+Note that as defined in the formula the viscosity :math:`\eta_j` really has units of (force*time units).
+It would need to be divided by a per-bond area to have units of (pressure * time), but a bonds area is not well defined or easy to compute.

 Bonds will break at a strain of :math:`\epsilon_c`.
 This is done by setting the bond type to 0 such that forces are no longer computed.